Middle-Europe-Productions/MEP/README.md

 ### For the library to function, the installation of SFML 2.0 is required.

 ## MEP Documentation
-The documentation is available here:
+The documentation is available here: [Middle Europe Productions Documentation] - https://middle-europe-productions.github.io/MEP/

 ## MEP Library